iWinston/typeorm-plus/docs/caching.md

 ```

 When you enable cache for the first time,
-you must synchronize your database schema (using cli, migrations or simply option in connection).
+you must synchronize your database schema (using CLI, migrations or the `synchronize` connection option).

 Then in `QueryBuilder` you can enable query cache for any query: